Eshaa2001/Master-s-Project-24/README.md

 The RAG architecture enables the bot to deliver responses that are both accurate and comprehensive.

 **Workflow**:

 **Query Vectorization**: The user’s query is converted into an embedding, enabling the bot to find semantically similar documents within Qdrant.

-**Document Retrieva**l: The system retrieves the top matches from the vector database, providing the most relevant context for the query.
+**Document Retrieval**: The system retrieves the top matches from the vector database, providing the most relevant context for the query.

 **LLM Contextual Generation**: Using the fine-tuned model, the bot generates a response based on both the user’s query and the retrieved document chunks.
 This hybrid approach allows it to provide accurate, context-aware answers that leverage real-world data without drifting into irrelevant or speculative content.
 This augmentation step bridges the gap between static model knowledge and dynamic, real-world information, allowing the bot to remain relevant and informative in a rapidly changing domain.